Heating replacement field guide

 Safety concerns keep surfacing

-If carbon monoxide worries, venting questions, unstable ignition, or gas-odor events are part of the story, that changes the tone of the repair-versus-replace decision immediately.
+If carbon monoxide worries, venting questions, unstable ignition, or gas-odor events are part of the problem, that changes the decision immediately.

-You do not trust the next cold stretch
+You do not trust the next cold snap

 That loss of confidence matters.
 Many homeowners replace because they no longer want winter reliability to depend on one more short-term fix.